rwieruch/blog_robinwieruch_content/parcel-react-setup.md

 );
 {{< /highlight >}}

 If these files are in your *src/* folder, Parcel should take care of resolving them for you.
-That's it for a minimal React setup with Parcel and Babel.
+That's it for a minimal React setup with Parcel.
 Again, you can find the {{% a_blank "repository on GitHub" "https://github.com/rwieruch/parcel-react" %}}.
 However, Parcel should make it fairly easy to setup a React project on your own.
 It's zero-configuration after all, so just give it a shot.

 {{% read_more "Setup React with Babel and Webpack" "https://www.robinwieruch.de/minimal-react-webpack-babel-setup/" %}}